elgw/math_ops_speed/README.md

 # Tests the speed of common mathematical operations

-Here is an attempt to benchmark common mathematical functions.
+Here is an attempt to benchmark common mathematical functions to get a feeling for their relative performance.

+Using `clock_gettime(CLOCK_REALTIME, ..)` to measure elapsed time.
+On
-Using the [Time Stamp Counter](https://en.wikipedia.org/wiki/Time_Stamp_Counter) to count CPU cycles and `clock_gettime(CLOCK_REALTIME, ..)` to measure elapsed time.
+x86_64: Using the [Time Stamp Counter](https://en.wikipedia.org/wiki/Time_Stamp_Counter) to count CPU cycles.
+On AARch64 (Only tested on Rpi4), reading `cntvct_el0`, `cntfrq_el0` and the CPU frequency to estimate the number of cycles/operation.

 Please note that: